Well, this year I was able to get a great crop on many.

 Separate the leaves of the herbs from the stems.

-When using the microwaved method this will require you checking the herbs every 20 seconds to see if they are crumbly and dried and watch it carefully it doesn't burn.
+When using the microwaved method will require you to check the herbs every 20 seconds to see if they are crumbly and dried and watch it carefully it doesn't burn.

-You will need to use microwave approved plate lined a paper towel, herbs and top with another paper towels.
+You will need to use microwave approved plate lined with a paper towel, herbs, and top with another paper towel.

 Microwave checking every 20 minutes, on high, for 1 minute.